T. S. Stribling: Novels

 With Teeftallow (1926) and Brightmetal (1928), Stribling returned to novels set in Middle Tennessee and offering social satire.
 He became well known for this style.
 These two novels have some overlap in characters.
 They explore the problems of the South through the eyes of local whites, both poor and middle class.
-Neither book gained any high critical praise, but both were well received by the reading community.
+Neither book gained much critical praise, but both were well received by readers.

 Vaiden trilogy

-1930 was a highly significant year for Stribling.
-That year he produced his eleventh novel, The Forge (1931), the first book of a trilogy and social satire following three generations of the Vaiden family.
-That year he married Lou Ella Kloss, a music teacher and hometown friend.
+1930 was a significant year for Stribling.
+That year he produced his eleventh novel, The Forge (1931), the first book of a trilogy and social satire concerning three generations of the Vaiden family.
+That year he also married Lou Ella Kloss, a music teacher and hometown friend.
 They settled in Clifton, Tennessee.

-Set in Florence, Alabama, this trilogy follows the Vaiden family from the Civil War and postwar period of emancipation of slaves, to the post-Reconstruction era in the late nineteenth century, and lastly, to the 1920s.
+Set in Florence, Alabama, this trilogy follows the Vaiden family from the Civil War and postwar period of emancipation of slaves, to the post-Reconstruction era during the late nineteenth century, and lastly, to the 1920s.
 Stribling was one of the most popular writers of his time, and the novels are considered significant in Southern literature: